moimikey/surger/README.md

 # shitty-uber
 Is there surge pricing around me right now?
+This little CLI utility will determine your location (currently OS X only) using location services and determine if surge pricing is active within your range.

 ## notes
-this is currently experimental and will eventually turn into a node module that you can globally install:
+this is currently **experimental** and will eventually turn into a node module that you can globally install:

 ## installation
 ```